-What are Low Risk Investments?
+What are Low-Risk Investments?

 However, to define what low risk is, we need to know what risk is and how to quantify it.
-So let us first look at the ways to define risk, see how to quantify it and then get into looking at some low risk investments.
+So let us first look at the ways to define risk, see how to quantify it, and then get into looking at some low-risk investments.

-How to Verify a Low Investment Portfolio?
+How to Verify a Low Risk Investment Portfolio?

 Quantification of risk is a question of defining the goal of the investment and then the types of risk it has.
-Let us take an investor who is investing in stocks, the number of risks he has are simple market risk, economic risk, company default risk, etc. There are measurement methods for each type of risk.
+Let us take an investor who is investing in stocks; the number of risks he has are simple market risks, economic riskEconomic RiskEconomic Risk is the risk exposure of an investment made domestically or abroad.
+These risks could be macroeconomic factors like government policies or collapse of the current government and major swing in the exchange rates., company default risk, etc. There are measurement methods for each type of risk.
 The most common way to define and quantify risk is to use it as a proxy for measuring risk.
 Variance is the most common way to describe what risk is.
 Combining all the risks gives us what the total risk of an investment is.
 In a portfolio, add all the risks and see if they are inside the risk profile of investors – in this case, low-risk investments.

 Let us take a look at the example to see how it can be handled by looking at a couple of examples.